Government shutdowns in the United States: 1990

 The shutdown of 1990 occurred during the presidential term of George H. W. Bush and focused on a disagreement over several measures he proposed for the 1991 appropriations bill – the inclusion of major tax increases, despite Bush's campaign promise against any new taxes, and major cuts in spending towards benefit programs, including Medicare, to combat the deficit.
 On October 5, 1990, liberal Democrats and conservative Republicans, led by then House Minority Whip Newt Gingrich, opposed the initial appropriations package, with Bush vetoing the second resolution to the spending bill the following day on October 6.

 The shutdown lasted until October 9, when Bush agreed to remove his proposed tax increases and reduce the amount of spending cuts, in return for Congress providing a concession on the amended bill to allow for increasing income tax on the wealthy.
 The effects of the deadlock were lessened due to the fact that the shutdown occurred across the Columbus Day weekend – October 6 to 8.
-2,800 workers were furloughed over this period.
+Over this period, 2,800 workers were furloughed.
 The national parks and museums, such as the Smithsonian, were closed, and a handful of departments unable to function.
 The cost to the government for lost revenue and back wages was estimated at $2.57 million.